casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/pistol/index.md

 Follow the West-most Pink !
 Marker that is on your map as it will lead directly to it.
 It will be the only GPS Marker in the water.
 That will be the best way to locate the Pistol.

 ## Pistol Location #2
 **Coming Soon** - Location Found; gathering data.
+Does Require a Key Card.

 ## More Possible Locations
-Currently, there is only 1 known location for the Pistol.
+Currently, there is only 2 known location for the Pistol.
 More locations may come in future updates, but at this time players can only obtain it at the location above.
 We will make sure to update our map with any new spots when Sons of the Forest gets any new updates for the Stun Baton.

 ## Obtain Once